NucciTheBoss/cleantest/docs/index.md

-# Welcome to the simpletest documentation
+# Welcome to the cleantest documentation

 > This documentation is currently a work-in-progress.